 The Mayor should ensure that all plans, including the Local Industrial Strategy, set the area on a path of fair transition to clean, green industry that will help cut climate change emissions and boost growth in green jobs.

-This also means ending the promotion of or investment in high-carbon infrastructure such as new roads.
+This also means ending the promotion of or

+investment in high-carbon infrastructure such as new roads, including across Rimrose Valley.
 Additional actions to promote low-carbon transport and buildings are set out in the relevant sections below.